 Bowls and pools have a long and rich history in skating.
 Back in the day, the first skaters drained Californian pools and shredded them.
-Later, the pools were replaced by professional halfpipes and ramps and new tricks such as high aerials and technical spins emerged.
+Later, the pools were replaced by professional halfpipes and ramps and new tricks such as high aerials and big spins emerged.
 This further development is called Vert (vertical) skateboarding.

 For the steeper walls of a bowl or halfpipe, wider decks with a low concave are best.
 They provide more stability and a flat surface for your feet.